sash parts for windows

 Finally, let's look at the pivot shoe in the bottom image.
 It looks like it's been broken into several pieces, so I don't know what you had originally.
 Do you have an undamaged one I can see?
 To get a good idea of what it would look like, look through our Pivot Lock Shoe Section on our site.
 If you are able to find one that is undamaged, I'd also like to know its width and thickness.

-A landlord from new jersey says:
+Landlord from new jersey

 Hi Tom,